Qulacs-Osaka/python-project-template/CONTRIBUTING_en.md

 ```bash
 poetry install
 ```
 This command updates `poetry.lock`.
-All developer can install exact same version of dependencies with this file, so be sure to commit this file to git.
+Any developer can install exact same version of dependencies with this file, so be sure to commit this file.

-You can update dependencies to latest versions with this command.
+You can update dependencies to latest versions with following command.
 ```bash
 poetry update
 ```